 Like CFDs, options are derivative contracts that enable traders to gain exposure to the Ethereum market without buying underlying assets.
 Options traders can also profit from rising or falling prices.
 Two parties participate in the transaction, a buyer and a seller.
 When entering into a call options contract, sellers take on the obligation to sell assets while buyers have the right to purchase said assets.

 With put options contracts, sellers are obligated to buy the asset and buyers have the right to sell it.
 Buyers are charged premiums because they have the right but not the obligation to sell or buy the assets.
 Sellers are at higher risk as they are obligated to execute their side of the options contract.
-Options are obviously complex instruments, which renders them unsuitable for those new to Ethereum trading.
+Options are complex instruments and may not be suitable for traders new to Ethereum.

 Ethereum Futures